AztecProtocol/aztec-packages/docs/docs/protocol-specs/gas-and-fees/fee-schedule.md

 These data include:
   - new note hashes
   - new nullifiers
-  - new l2 -> l1 messages
+  - new l2 -> l1 message hashes
   - new public data writes
   - new logs
   - protocol metadata (e.g. the amount of gas consumed, revert code, etc.)